This course can also be presented face to face in-house or via live in-house webinar.

 - Get to grips with preparing to persuade by building trust and rapport

-- Learn about the range of communication styles depending upon the situation
+- Be able to apply the appropriate communication style, depending upon the situation

-- Get to grips with how to state your case persuasively
+- Be able to state their case persuasively

 - Identify frequently encountered objections